 - 6.2 A Programme Specification is a concise description of the course.
 They should be written for prospective and current students and are published externally on the University webpages as part of the course information.
-The document differs from marketing material in that it must also meet external benchmarks and internal expectation and is subject to formal approval.
+The document differs from marketing material in that it must also meet external benchmarks and internal expectation and is thus subject to formal approval.
 The University's standard format takes into account external guidance on the setting of appropriate outputs for students at the course level.
 Programme specifications can include a number of linked differing awards, this is encouraged in order to show applicants the differences between similar cognate groups of courses and to avoid duplication. - 6.3 The primary users of the Programme Specification will be applicants, current students, external examiners, professional bodies, potential employers of graduates and external auditors.
-The document is also published in E Vision for students and all staff and will also be used to ensure accuracy of information on the Student Record System for external reporting, informing the course details on the web and prospectuses e.g. duration of the course, September start, mode of study and approved course structure. - 6.4 A Programme Specification is required for the purpose of validation and re-validation; as well as any proposed changes to the course structure (including module title changes) made as part of the course modifications process.
+Internally the document will also be used to ensure accuracy of information on the Student Record System for external reporting, informing the course details on the web and prospectuses e.g. duration of the course, September start, mode of study and approved course structure. - A programme specification is required for the purpose of validation and re-validation; as well as any proposed changes to the course structure (including module title changes) made as part of the course modifications process.